 - Big Bear Lake Oktoberfest is a beer drinkers' festival celebrated here for more than 40 years.
 It begins mid-September and goes on every weekend until the end of October

-At more than 6,000 feet in elevation, Big Bear can present some challenges you won't experience at sea level.
-Use our guide to find out what you need to know before you go to the mountains.
+At more than 6,000 feet elevation, Big Bear can present challenges you won't experience at sea level.

 Where to Stay

-Use our guide to find Big Bear Lake lodging that's best for your trip.
+Use this guide to find Big Bear Lake lodging that's best for your trip.

 Where Is Big Bear Lake?

 Big Bear Lake is located 100 miles from Los Angeles and 90 miles from Palm Springs.